TheFeministSoftwareFoundation/C-plus-Equality/README.md

 Debugging
 =========

 * There can be no bugs in this language.
-To say there is is offensive.
+To say there is, is offensive.
 * There are no bugs, only snowflakes.
 * The word *debugging* also imples the phrase *bug chasing*, which is a strawman often used as a homophobic smear tactic.
 This is highly problematic.
 * There is to be no debugging.
 We need to do away with functional-centric, bugphobic attitudes in programming.
 You need to accept the program the way it is.